 Generic Name: vancomycin

-Note: This page contains side effects data for the generic drug vancomycin.
-It is possible that some of the dosage forms included below may not apply to the brand name Lyphocin.
+Note: This page contains information about the side effects of vancomycin.
+Some of the dosage forms included on this document may not apply to the brand name Lyphocin.

 For the Consumer

 Applies to vancomycin: oral capsule, oral powder for solution, oral powder for suspension